-Every site will have restrictions in place.
-This is to ensure the safety of site staff and visitors and to meet social distancing requirements.
+Every site has restrictions in place.
+This is to ensure the safety of site staff and visitors.
 The conditions of entry for all sites are below:

-- RRCs are now open to cars, bikes and pedestrians (with the exception of Hornsey Street RRC, where there is a pedestrian drop-off point).
-You will need a valid booking before your visit to the RRC, or entry will be refused.
-You can book a slot for a minimum of 24 hours in advance (i.e. the next day), and up to two weeks ahead.
+- RRCs are open to cars, bikes and pedestrians (with the exception of Hornsey Street RRC, where there is a pedestrian drop-off point).
+You will need a valid booking to enter the RRC or entry will be refused.
+You can either book a slot before you come, or, if we have availability, you can book with a member of staff on arrival.

 - For visits in a van, please make a booking at least 24 hours in advance of your visit.
 Proof of residency, such as a utility bill is required for van bookings

 - Please sort your items into different types before you arrive - this will minimise congestion on site